Cultural/Racial/Ethnic Student Groups

 Latin American Student Organization (LASO)

-- Encourage social, cultural, academic and career relationships focused on LASO members but also encompassing the entire Duke community.
+LASA aims to encourage social, cultural, academic and career relationships focused on LASO membership but also encompassing the entire Duke community.
 LASA hopes to build community among other Latin American Students at Duke.

 Participation in Mi Gente is one way to immerse yourself more fully in Latinx and Latin-American culture.
 We welcome individuals of all backgrounds and persuasions to participate in our events.
 Whatever your background, you can learn more about and reap the benefits from everything Latinx culture has to offer.